 The trip to Gunung Datuk will start near midnight for a 3 to 4 hours drive to Negri Sembilan, with a stopover for supper at Johore Bahru.
 The expected arrival time at the foothill is 4am, this is followed by a quick registration with the rangers station before stating the trek to catch the sun rise on top of the huge rocks that are located below the summit of the mountain.
 The trail up the mountain is quite straight forward and it is constantly ascending, and it should not pose too much difficulty for beginners with a good level of fitness.
 It will take about 2 to 3 hours to reach the huge rocks, i.e. the destination of trek.
 Two sets of ladders are in place to assist climbers to get to the top of the rocks to enjoy the sight of the sun rising up from the horizon and take in the 360 degrees view of the surrounding landscape.
 The descend would take about 2 hours back to the foothill where there are showers facilities for a quick wash-up & change of clothing.
 The trip will be completed with an en-route lunch stop to fill our hungry tummies before heading back to Singapore.

-No prior trekking experience is required.
+Trekking experience is not required.
+Anyone with a reasonable level of fitness can complete this trek and have an enjoyable time.
 You will be trekking for 5 to 6hrs with a 3-4kg day pack on mostly vertical tropical rainforest terrain partly in the dark till sunrise.
 The last section of the trek to the summit is on a flight of metal steps.

 Equipment and Gear

 You can wear a quick dry t-shirt, sports shorts/tights or trekking pants and trail shoes.
 Bring head torch, rain gear and waterproof your backpack.